 Google Flights has updated its Flight Insights section, found on the right side above your flight search results.
 A new Prices section is shown below your search results.
 With this new format, you’ll only see the Prices section when searching between 2 city pairs and not when searching for multiple destinations.

 Hot Tip: We always use a rewards card that earns bonus points on travel purchases.
 For example, the Chase Sapphire Preferred® Card earns you 2 points for every $1 that you spend with the card on travel or dining purchases.
-If you’re a business owner, we’d strongly recommend using a rewarding business credit card when making a travel purchase, otherwise you’re missing out on points, miles or cash-back!
+If you’re a business owner, we’d strongly recommend using a rewarding business credit card (we recommend Chase business credit cards) when making a travel purchase, otherwise, you’re missing out on points, miles, or cash-back!

 For deeper insight on the cheapest days to fly, click on the Date Grid.
 This will open up a grid showing the cheapest days to fly in green and the most expensive days to fly in red.